-What makes this academic institution a success is its ability to fulfill the school’s proposed mission, to “give an artistic and academic opportunity to students who otherwise wouldn’t have this kind of unique opportunity.”
+What makes this igcse tuition centre a success is its ability to fulfill the school’s proposed mission, to “give an artistic and academic opportunity to students who otherwise wouldn’t have this kind of unique opportunity.”

 An Ellington education is no easy feat.
 Students have longer school days than the average D.C.P.S. student.
 Ellington holds classes until 5 p.m. every day.
 Ellington has two staffs: arts and academics.
 The respective faculties engage Ellington’s creative students with a curriculum that requires 34 percent more credits than other D.C. high schools.

 “The majority of students at Ellington recognize that this is an opportunity of a lifetime to attend a school that speaks to their unique talents, gifts, and abilities,” Head of School Rory Pullens said.

 “They have seen the success of the alum and know that they are expected to take their place in Ellington history and most of them will strive to become a professional working artists.”

 An Indiana University study on Ellington School alumnae over the past 20 years has yielded a 77 percent rate of graduates landing work in arts related industries.
 The school produces well-educated people, who also happen to be some of the finest performers in this city.

 They are young.
 They are mature.
 They have a confidence about them.
 Ellington School is where they cultivated the personal sparks they share with an audience when performing live.